 What is a procurement engineer?

 Procurement engineers oversee the purchase of technical equipment for an organization’s industrial operation.
 Their role is critical for running a business and completing projects on time.
-This career could be a great fit if you love technology and researching the most effective options.
+This career could be a great fit for those who love technology and researching the most effective options to solve problems.

 Duties and responsibilities

 A procurement engineer has a variety of job duties and qualifications.
-You’ll collaborate with other engineers/designers for this job, handle inspections, track supplies, and issue different purchase orders.
+They collaborate with other engineers/designers for this job, handle inspections, track supplies, and issue different purchase orders.

 Other duties include analyzing data, evaluating equipment, negotiating agreements for the equipment and vendor contracts, and communicating with those in charge of the purchased equipment.
 This specific position in engineering requires a bachelor’s degree in either procurement engineering or another related field, such as supply chain management or business administration.